CCI-MOC/documentation/docs/source/Jon-Jozwiak's-basic-Openstack-validation-testing.md

 [root@rhel7-test3 ~]# fdisk /dev/vdb
 Welcome to fdisk (util-linux 2.23.2).
 ```
 Changes will remain in memory only, until you decide to write them.
 Be careful before using the write command.

-Device does not contain a recognized partition table
+Device does not contain a recognized partition table.
 Building a new DOS disklabel with disk identifier 0xa185089a.
 ```
 Command (m for help): n
 Partition type: